jackwlee01/deluge-list-missing-files/ReadMe.md

 1. Install Node.js
 2. npm install
+3. cd to this folder
-3. Run the following command, substituting the name of your SD Card:
+4. Run the following command, substituting the name of your SD Card:
 ```
 node index.js '/Volumes/NAME_OF_SD_CARD/'
 ```